 Related parties comprise of shareholders, associate companies, and directors and key management personnel of the Company, together with entities controlled, jointly controlled or significantly influenced by those parties.
 Pricing policies and terms of these transactions are approved by the Company's management as per agreed terms.

-Significant transactions with related parties included in the statement of profit or loss and other comprehensive income are as follows:
+Significant transactions with related parties included in the statement of comprehensive income are as follows: